Nazko residents under evacuation order for second time in 12 months - Williams Lake Tribune

 “It started to wash out, so we jumped in and rock-armoured the ends to stop the erosion.
 It seems to be working,” says Bo Mills, a consultant with Quesnel River Environmental who supervises emergency highways work.

-Mills notes that the water did drop by about 10 cm overnight.
+Mills notes that the water did drop by about 10 cm overnight on Sunday.

-“It dropped 10 cm last night but it was -4 last night.
+“It dropped 10 cm but it was -4 last night.
 I don’t think it’s an indication of where things are at,” he explains.

 Representatives from the CRD were on the ground and in the air at Nazko on Monday, coordinating the evacuation.